 With respect to internal accountability, our TJX Global Code of Conduct.
 Our TJX Global Code of Conduct prohibits behavior that creates an intimidating or hostile work environment, and it requires Associates to obey all applicable laws and regulations of the countries in which we operate, including wage and hour rules.
 In choosing third parties to work with, our Associates are obligated to select vendors who act with integrity and in a manner consistent with the ethical principles stated in our Code.
 TJX reviews reported concerns and takes appropriate action depending on the nature and severity of the violation.

 TJX provides biennial training for Associates and management involved in the development and buying of merchandise, as well as cyclical in-person training for our buying agents, certain vendors and their factory managers around the world.
 Among other things, this training provides guidance on recognizing and mitigating the risks of forced labor, slavery and human trafficking.

 At TJX, we are committed to complying with the rules and regulations impacting our business, including those under Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, intended to address violence and human rights abuses in the Democratic Republic of the Congo (the DRC) and adjoining countries.
-These rules require public companies to determine if they manufacture or contract to manufacture any products where "conflict minerals" - specifically tin, tantalum, tungsten and gold - are necessary to the functionality or production of the product, and if so, whether those minerals originated in the DRC or adjoining countries.
+These rules require public companies to determine if they manufacture or contract to manufacture any products where "conflict minerals" - specifically tin, tantalum, tungsten and gold (or "3TG") - are necessary to the functionality or production of the product, and if so, whether those minerals originated in the DRC or adjoining countries.
 Companies are required to do additional diligence about the source and chain of custody of those minerals that may have originated in the covered region to determine if they came from sources that benefited armed forces in the region.